Contraception, also known as birth control, is a deliberate effort to reduce the chances of conceiving a baby during sexual intercourse.

 The pill set the scene for what was called the ‘sexual revolution’.
 ‘For the first time, the bonds of sex and reproduction had been broken, meaning sex was now a means of love and pleasure as well as reproduction,’ commented Dr Margaret Sparrow, New Zealand’s leading contraception specialist from the 1960s to the 2010s.1

 The early high-oestrogen pill had unpleasant side-effects, including weight gain and headaches, and became less popular from the mid-1970s.
 The mini-pill, containing progestin only, was introduced in 1973.
-The pill was the most popular method of contraception in the late 2010s.
+The pill remained the most popular method of contraception in the late 2010s.
 Depo-Provera was the best-known of the long-acting contraceptive injections which became popular from the early 1970s.
 It was often a preferred method for Māori and Pasifika women.
 Women raised concerns about the safety of Depo-Provera from the late 1970s, and by the late 1980s fewer women were using it.
 Implants became a popular choice about 2005.
 The 'implant' is a small hormone-releasing rod, usually placed under the skin above the elbow by a health professional.

 The morning-after pill – renamed ‘emergency contraception’ in the mid-1990s – had to be taken within 72 hours of intercourse.
 It gave high doses of the same hormones used in the contraceptive pill, and was used by women who had had unprotected sex and feared they might conceive.
 The most popular method in the late 2010s is progestogen-only.
 This is safer than alternatives, has fewer side effects and can be taken later than 72 hours after intercourse.